-At every stage of your discernment and throughout the sponsorship time, we strongly encourage you to ground yourselves in simple spiritual practices that help remind your group that this solidarity is based on your values and rooted in your faith.
-It can be very helpful to begin all of your meetings with a time of silence followed by a meditation or prayer, or a reading or song that offers centering and inspiration.
+At every stage of your discernment and throughout the sponsorship time, we strongly encourage you to ground yourselves in simple spiritual practices that help remind your group that this solidarity is based in your values and in your faith.
+It can be very helpful to begin all of your meetings with a time of silence followed by a meditation or prayer.
 Some groups also invite a brief check-in to allow time for feelings to be expressed openly - including doubt or anxiety, shame for some mistake we've made, or frustration at the stickiness of the process.
-Throughout this Handbook we offer suggested prayers and meditations (more resources can be found here and here) but please feel free to bring in your own!
+Throughout this Handbook we offer suggested prayers and meditations but please feel free to bring in your own!

 For most UU congregations, it isn't necessary to begin by actively involving the entire congregation in the discernment process, though you will want to bring the congregation along through frequent updates and perhaps a congregational vote, depending on what you're asking of the overall community.
-We generally begin with a small group from within the congregation who have self-identified as the asylum seeker's support team, with one person designated as the congregation's primary liaison (this does not have to be the same person as the one who will physically house the asylum seeker).
-Full support of the minister and leadership group is very important as well.
+We generally begin with a small group from within the congregation who have self-identified as the asylum seeker's support team, with one person designated as our primary liaison (this does not have to be the same person as the one who will physically house the asylum seeker).

-This is the broad outline of the process you can then expect; each of these stages are detailed below.
-These stages of discernment and then matching each deserve their due time so the entire process may be lengthy.
-This is not a quick process.
+This is the broad outline of the process you can then expect; each of these stages are detailed below:

-- 1. Exploration and discernment, including developing a careful and well-informed understanding of what it means to sponsor an asylum seeker. - 2.
-Readiness conversations, by which we ensure that the host home as well as the support team are ready to move forward.
-As part of this process a member of our UUSC team will have at least one conversation with the support team including the congregation's minister and a separate conversation with the host family/persons. - Matching process, when we contact allied organizations and immigration lawyers currently in touch with the asylum seeker, to make the best possible match for the congregation and make sure the location and circumstances fit the needs of the asylum seeker - 4.
+- 1. Exploration and discernment, including detailed information about what it means to sponsor an asylum seeker - 2.
+Readiness conversation, by which we ensure that the host home as well as the support team are ready to move forward.
+As part of this process we'll have at least one conversation with the support team including the congregation's minister and a separate conversation with the host family/person - 3.
+Matching process, when we contact allied organizations and immigration lawyers currently in touch with the asylum seeker, to make the best possible match for the congregation and make sure the location and circumstances fit the needs of the asylum seeker - 4.
 Preparing to receive your guest(s), including specific information on the parole package, guiding the support team in things that can be done before your guest's arrival, and informing the congregation - 5.
-Welcome and settling in, with best practices and advice on how to best support your guest in the early weeks.

-6. Ongoing support and coaching, which we offer throughout your congregation's sponsorship; this includes group calls, occasional webinars, and support resources.
+Welcome and settling in, with best practices and advice on how to best support your guest in the early weeks - 6.
+Ongoing support and coaching, which we offer throughout your congregation's sponsorship; this includes group calls, occasional webinars, and support resources